slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - A group of 10 people within a large organization is a kind of fake tribe.
 The number of people you interact with is about right.
 But something is missing: individual initiative.
 Tribes of hunter-gatherers have much more freedom.
 The leaders have a little more power than other members of the tribe, but they don't generally tell them what to do and when the way a boss can.
 In the first couple weeks of working on their own startup they seem to come to life, because finally they're working the way people are meant to.
 - Another thing you notice when you see animals in the wild is that each species thrives in groups of a certain size.
 A herd of impalas might have 100 adults; baboons maybe 20; lions rarely 10.
 Humans also seem designed to work in groups, and what I've read about hunter-gatherers accords with research on organizations and my own experience to suggest roughly what the ideal size is: groups of 8 work well; by 20 they're getting hard to manage; and a group of 50 is really unwieldy

-evolutionary instinct to follow the strong person o homem de negocios sonha (ambicao - forcas activas), o resto da populacao por necessidade ou medo constrói o sonho (forcas reactivas)
+evolutionary instinct to follow the strong person. o homem de negocios sonha (ambicao - forcas activas), o resto da populacao por medo constrói o sonho (forcas reactivas)
 -->